MokaTeam/PUBG-Mobile-ESP-Mod-Menu/README.md

 # PUBG Mobile ESP Mod Menu
-A customized LGL mod menu, containing ESP only for PUBG Mobile.
-Everything fixed so it works with both Android Studio and AIDE
+A customized LGL mod menu, containing ESP only for PUBG Mobile 1.3.0 for Android.
+Everything are fixed so it works with both Android Studio and AIDE

 An arabic modders told me to upload this project, so I did.
-Also I didn't cared about PUBG
+Also I didn't cared about PUBG, so it deserves to get ruined and patched

-Don't ask how to use it, instead learn from the internet from Guided Hacking and Unknowncheats.
-Tutorials for PC can still be useful, they work the same, just the code that are slightly different
+To script kiddies and beggers: Don't ask how to use it, instead learn from the internet from Guided Hacking and Unknowncheats.
+Tutorials for PC can still be useful, they work the same, just the code that are slightly different.
+Use it at your own risk, we are not responsibile for bans

 Use UE4Dumper to dump SDK: https://github.com/kp7742/UE4Dumper/